 - Borders Healthy Living Network.

-You can download the reports and infographics on the research findings on the CFHS website.
+You can download the research on the CFHS website.

-You might also be interested in GoWell’s briefing paper 28: Food bank use in Glasgow’s deprived areas (external) from the GoWell website.
+You might also be interested in GoWell’s briefing paper 28: Food bank use in Glasgow’s deprived areas (external site).

-The report ‘Dignity: Ending Hunger Together in Scotland’ was written by The Independent Working Group on Food Poverty.
-The report highlights five key areas for national action.
+This report was written by The Independent Working Group on Food Poverty.
+It highlights five key areas for national action.

 - We have to treat people in food insecurity with dignity as the core principle which runs through all potential solutions.

 - We have to understand the scale of the problem in order that we can address it more effectively.